arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

-If the execution time was to exceed the timeout, we would see a slightly different error message:
+If the execution time were to exceed the timeout, we would see a slightly different error message:

 ```bash
 org.opentest4j.AssertionFailedError: execution timed out after 50 ms